postgrespro/postgres_cluster/README.md

 The only argument is a JSONB object with information about job.

-The object coubl contains the following keys, some of them could be omitted:
+The object could contains the following keys, some of them could be omitted:

 *	**name** - job name;
 *	**node** - node name;